Introduction to Diamond and Graphite and Their Properties

 Diamond is a well-known material to be the hardest substance on Earth.
 It is used in the making tools which are utilized for cutting, grinding, drilling, and more.

-Diamond is used to manufacturing filaments that are made of tungstens, used in light bulbs
+Diamond is used to manufacture filaments that are made of tungstens, used in light bulbs

-They are used by most of the surgeons in the process of cataract removal from the eyes as a high precision instrument
+They are used by most surgeons in the process of cataract removal from the eyes as a high-precision instrument.

 Structure of Graphite